caiks/WBOT02/README.md

 There is only a small increase in the lengths of the *underlying* paths compared to *model* 82.
 The higher numbers of *underlying* mean that there will be a larger probablity that some of the *underlying* have long paths.

-Qualitatively, there is no much of an advance over *model* 82, even though the *model* is twice the size and the mean path is 6.5 steps longer.
+Qualitatively, there is not much of an advance over *model* 82, even though the *model* is twice the size and the mean path is 6.5 steps longer.
 These are two representations for *model* 89 -

 ![contour004_089_scale3_minent_representation](images/contour004_089_scale3_minent_representation.png)